 Frequently Asked Questions: General

-Records maintained by UC or another group acting for UC include, but are not limited to: transcripts (grades), exam papers, test scores, evaluations, financial aid records and loan collection records.
+Records maintained by UC or another group acting for UC include, but are not limited to: transcripts (grades), electronic shared notes, exam papers, test scores, evaluations, financial aid records and loan collection records.

 - Admissions records